isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
-- Gleam also has a built-in record type called Result, which is a generic type defined like this
+- Gleam has a built-in record type called `Result`, which is a generic type defined like this
 - And this is used for error handling throughout Gleam code, rather than throwing exceptions, so we know potential error sites at a glance
 -->